w3c/wai-media-guide/description.md

 ### Creating Integrated Description

 The process to develop a video with integrated description is basically:
 1. When writing the script, make sure all relevant visual information is included.
-See [Tips for Describing – Writing below](http://@@).
+See [Tips for Writing Descriptions below](#writing).

 Before finalizing the video, check to confirm that all relevant visual information is covered in the audio.